 Figure 9 Grant frame

-For individually addressed Grant frames the Duration field in the Grant frame is set to cover the time to transmit the remaining Grant frame(s) if required, the related IFS (9.3.2.4 IFS) and the Allocation Duration carried in the Allocation Info field.
+For individually addressed Grant frames the Duration field in the Grant frame is set to cover the time to transmit the remaining Grant frame(s) if required, the related IFS (9.3.2.4 IFS) and the Allocation Duration carried in the Dynamic Allocation Info field.
 For broadcast Grant frames the Duration field is set to cover for the duration of all remaining Grant frames and the transmission of the following MPDU and its response frame, if required (including appropriate IFS values 9.3.2.4 IFS).

 The RA field contains the MAC address of the STA receiving the SP grant.